genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/02_services.md

 - **_route_** is an optional parameter which allows you to define a route if your service needs it.
 - **_configure_** is an optional configure callback which allows for any custom logic a service may need to apply.

-Follow this syntax to create a custom service.
+Follow this syntax to create a custom service:

 ```ts
 {